OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

 1. On the Manage team display, select **Apps** in the tab strip.
 Then select the **Upload a custom app** link at the bottom right corner of the application.

-1. Select the zip file (**teams-bot1.zip** in this example) from the **bin** folder.
+1. Select the zip file from the **bin** folder that represents your app.
 Select **Open**.

 1. The app is displayed.
 The description and icon for the app is displayed.

     ![Screenshot of Microsoft Teams with new app displayed.](Images/Exercise1-13.png)

-    The app is now sideloaded into the Microsoft Teams application and the bot is available.
+    The app is now uploaded into the Microsoft Teams application and the bot is available.

     > **Note:** Adding the bot to a team invokes the system message **ConversationUpdated**.
-The code in `EventHelpers.cs` determines if the message is in response to the bot being added, and initiates a 1:1 message with each member of the team.
+The code in `MessageHelpers.cs` determines if the message is in response to the bot being added, and initiates a 1:1 message with each member of the team.

     ![Screenshot of Microsoft Teams displaying new bot installed.](Images/Exercise1-14.png)

-### Update messages to reflect current state

-The bot extension for Microsoft Teams provides an easy mechanism to update a message.
-This step of the lab demonstrates that as well as utility functions for messages.
+### Using the Teams API to send and receive files

+A bot can directly send and receive files with users in the personal context using Teams APIs.
+Files shared in Teams typically appear as cards, and allow rich in-app viewing.
+This step of the lab demonstrates sending and receiving files.

 1. Stop the debugger.

+1. Open the **manifest.json** file in the **Manifest** folder.

+1. Locate the **bots** node of the document.
+After the **botId** node, and an entry to indicate the bot supports files.
+The **bots** node should be similar to the following:

+    ```json
+    "bots": [
+      {
+        "botId": "[microsoft-app-id]",
+        "supportsFiles": true,
+        "scopes": [
+          "personal",
+         "team"
+        ]
+      }
+    ],
+    ```

 1. Open the **RootDialog.cs** file in the **Dialogs** folder.